 Does eCredable report my AMP Credit Score to the national credit bureaus?

 No. Your AMP Credit Score is not reported to the national credit bureaus.
-It is totally up to you who may view your AMP Credit Report and AMP Credit Score with anyone you choose, but you cannot share it with the national credit bureaus.
+You may share your AMP Credit Report and AMP Credit Score with anyone you choose, but you cannot share it with the national credit bureaus.